Rand Club: Architecture and interiors

 The current clubhouse was completed in 1904 on the design of prominent architects William Leck and Frank Emley in the Edwardian neo-baroque style.
 It is said that Emley drew inspiration from Michelangelo’s Church of the Sacred Heart in Florence and from the Reform Club in London.
 The front façade of the building has a rusticated ground floor and is adorned with porticoes and Doric pillars.
-A notable feature is the specific incorporation of two half-moon wooden benches flanking the front doors, as by 1904 it was already an established tradition for some members to sit at the front and observe passing street life.

-The six-storey building houses the longest bar in Africa, at 103 ft, a billiards room, a private theatre, a double-volume staircase illuminated by a mosaic dome, two libraries, a ballroom, an armoury, six conference rooms of various volumes, office space, and three bedrooms.
+A notable feature is the specific incorporation of two half-moon wooden benches flanking the front doors, as by 1904 it was already an established tradition for some members to sit at the front and observe passing street life.The six-story building houses the longest bar in Africa, at 103 ft, a billiards room, a private theatre, a double-volume staircase illuminated by a mosaic dome, two libraries, a ballroom, an armory, six conference rooms of various volumes, office space, and three bedrooms.
 The top two floors are still under restoration following a fire in June 2005 that destroyed the top two floors of the building.